AllenCellModeling/fish_morphology_code/fish_morphology_code/processing/structure_organization/README.md

 # 4 - Merging information of all FOVS in a single CSV file

-After the features have been computed for all FOVs, we run the script `merge.py` found in folder `tools/` to merge all the feature in a singel CSV file that is then used for making plots.
+After the features have been computed for all FOVs, we run the script `merge_and_upload.py` found in folder `tools/` to merge all the feature in a singel CSV file that is then used for making plots.
+This script also upload final results to Quilt.

 # 5 - Extra figures